+Figure 6.
+Tsunami Energy Map.

 COASTAL FORECAST MAP

 The coastal forecast map provides a detailed view of tsunami threat to the coasts in the SCS region.
 It divides the SCS coastlines into a number of Model Output Points (MOP).
 Each MOP is colored according to the tsunami amplitude of the model grid points closest to the point.
 The tsunami energy map is also overlapped in gray-shading style with illuminated effect and further have TTT contour lines on top.